Healthy Apple Cake

 How to make a healthy apple cake

-Step 2- Bake.
-Pour the cake batter into the pans and bake for 27-30 minutes or until a toothpick comes out mostly clean.
+Step 4- Bake for 27-30 minutes or until a toothpick comes out mostly clean.

 Arman’s recipe tips

-- Make a layered cake.
-This recipe makes a single 9-inch cake with frosting, but if you’d like to make a two or three-layered cake, simply double or triple the ingredients.
+- Make a single cake.
+This recipe yields a double-layer cake with frosting, but if you prefer a single-layer cake, you can simply omit the second layer.

 - Add more apple flavor.
-I like this cake’s smooth texture, but when I really want to enhance the apple flavor, I’ll fold in 1 tablespoon of apple pie spices and ½-1 cup of cored, peeled, and chopped apples.
-For a sweet flavor, use Honeycrisp or Pink Lady apples.
-For a tart flavor, use Granny Smith apples.
+I like this cake’s smooth texture, but when I really want to enhance the apple flavor, I’ll fold in 1 tablespoon of apple pie spices or 1 cup of cored, peeled, and chopped apples.
+I tried folding in chunks of both Honeycrisp and Granny Smith apples.
+Honeycrisp added more sweetness, while Granny Smith added some tartness.
+Both worked!

 - Change the flavor.
 Fold in 1-2 tablespoons of whiskey or espresso powder for a bold, richer flavor.
 Don’t worry; you won’t be able to taste either, but they’ll enhance the overall flavor of the cake.